Action Teams & Campaigns

 - Create opportunities for resident involvement and community capacity building

-- Guide the HR Hub on shared values and principles (i.e., systems change, community building, support youth leadership)
+- Guide the Healthy Contra Costa on shared values and principles (i.e., systems change, community building, support youth leadership)

 - Develop systems and community collaborations

-- Outreach to others not at the table (Hub Partners, policymakers, systems, churches) to join activities and membership in activities
+- Outreach to others not at the table (HCC Partners, policymakers, systems, churches) to join activities and membership in activities

 - Influence Policy